LEARNING

 MAP growth tests (Measure of Academic Progress)

-At ISR, MAP growth tests are used for assessing students’ initial levels and academic growth in Math and English (reading and language usage).
-Students are tested twice a year in Fall and Spring as well as upon admission.
-The MAP scores provide us with information about students’ performance, help to identify individual needs of every child, set the learning goals and support differentiation in the classroom.
-They can also reveal further needs for EAL or Learning Support intervention.
+At ISR, MAP growth tests are used for assessing students’ initial levels and academic growth in Science, Maths, and English (subtests in Reading and Language Usage).
+Students in grades 2 through 10 are tested twice a year in Fall and Spring as well as upon admission.
+The MAP scores provide ISR with information about a students’ trajectory throughout ISR’s curriculum, demonstrate progress and growth in a student and/or grade level, and even possibly help to identify needs of an individual student.